 The CPI model is reserved for mobile app adverts.
 It works just like the CPA model, but it’s just more specific.
 In this model, an app advertiser pays whenever the app they’re promoting gets downloaded by a user who interacted with an ad.

-The revenue share cost model is based on the percentage payouts off the revenue made on offers.
+The revenue share cost model is based on the percentage payouts of the revenue made on offers.
 Basically, every time some eager customer clicks on an ad, the advertiser pays publishers a fraction of their profits.

 Basic Metrics